Center for Energy Efficiency and Renewable Technologies

 Low-Carbon Fuel Standard (LCFS)

-CEERT continues to participate in advocacy efforts to improve and extend the LCFS.
-CARB is holding public workshops to update aspects of the LCFS program, including enhancements and program amendments to strengthen the carbon intensity reduction targets consistent with realizing the goals of SB 32.
-Systematic improvements under consideration include changes to the pathway carbon intensity application and evaluation process, improvements to reporting and credit generation processes, integration of mandatory third-party verification requirements, inclusion of new fuel types, and updates to lifecycle assessment modeling tools and the fuel pathway certification process.
+CEERT continues follow and participate in advocacy efforts to improve and extend the LCFS.
+CARB is holding public workshops to update and enhance the LCFS program.
+As previously noted, systematic improvements under consideration include: changes to the pathway carbon intensity application and evaluation process; improvements to reporting and credit generation processes; integration of mandatory third-party verification requirements; inclusion of new fuel types and revisions to credit generating provisions; and updates to lifecycle assessment modeling tools and the fuel pathway certification process.

-Pursuant to SB 1383 and the reduction of methane emissions, CARB has also started work on a pilot financial mechanism for dairy-related projects producing low-carbon fuels, and CARB staff plan to present a revised regulatory package to the Board in late 2018 or early 2019.
+CARB released draft regulatory text for the proposed amendments of the program in September, and CARB staff still plan to present a revised regulatory package to the Board in late 2018 or early 2019.

 Alternative and Renewable Fuel and Vehicle Technology Program

-CEC staff is developing an initial draft of the 2018 – 2019 Investment Plan Update for the Alternative and Renewable Fuel and Vehicle Technology Program, which will be released in October or November for review by the Advisory Committee (on which CEERT serves) and the public.
+The first (staff) draft of the 2018 – 2019 Investment Plan Update for the Alternative and Renewable Fuel and Vehicle Technology Program was released to the public by CEC staff on November 2, and was the subject of a public Advisory Committee meeting on November 7.